-Customer feedback is an invaluable tool that B2B companies can use to improve their conversion rates and generate more sales.
-Unfortunately, it's also something that frequently overlooked.
-When you're busy finding new prospects, nurturing existing prospects, and conducting the countless other tasks that go into a successful sales operation, it's easy to overlook something as simple as customer feedback.
+Customer feedback or customer reviews is an invaluable tool that B2B marketers from industrial companies and office companies can use to improve their conversion rates and help sales managers and their sales teams generate more sales.
+Unfortunately, it's also something that is frequently overlooked.
+When you're busy finding new sales leads, nurturing existing prospects, and conducting the countless other tasks that go into a successful sales operation, it's easy to overlook something as simple as customer feedback.
 This is a critical mistake, however, that can place your business behind your competitors.

 Send Feedback Forms

 So, how do you acquire feedback from your customers?
 One of the easiest, and arguably most effective, ways is to send customers a feedback form.
 This simple form should contain a list of questions, asking the customer about his or her level of satisfaction with various stages of your business process.
-You can create these forms yourself, or you can use a third-party service to handle feedback forms.
+You can create these forms yourself, or you can use a third-party service that automates the process.

 Reply in a Timely Manner